What is multiversion concurrency control?

 Unlike traditional a DMBS, multiversion concurrency control does not lock a record when a write operation is about to occur.
 Instead, a new version of the record, with an incremented version number, is created.

 Users can continue to read the old version of the record while the new record is transitionally edited and updated.
-This eliminates the need for locks, and it eliminates contention and deadlock issues.
+This eliminates the need for locks, as well as contention and deadlock issues.

-When the new version of the record is committed to the database, all future read operations will work on the updated version.
-New write operations will again create a new version, continuing the cycle.
+When the new version of the record is committed to the database, all future read operations work on the updated version.
+New write operations again create a new version, and the cycle continues.

 What are the drawbacks to multiversion concurrency control (MVCC)?